idosumit/python-data-structures/README.md

 # Python Data Structures
-Easy explanation for Tuple, List, Set, and Dictionary in Python.
+Easy explanation for Tuple, List, Set, and Dictionary in Python as I expand on my markdown note-taking ability.

 ## Each Data Structure in Detail